Updated November 28, 2018

 But for PPC marketers that manage agreed upon fixed budgets (especially those with limited/incomplete tracking), this discussion is often much more difficult.

-Being prepared with data, a strong understanding of your client's goals, and a sincere desire to help your client’s business grow can help you navigate this tricky conversation.
+Being prepared with data, a strong understanding of your client's motivations and goals, and a sincere desire to help your client’s business grow can help you navigate this tricky conversation.

 Read on for common objections to increasing PPC spend and ways to handle them in a manner that builds trust and leads to improved results for your clients.

-Client Says: You’re recommending we spend more so you can make more money off of us.
+Client Says: You’re recommending we spend more on PPC so you can make more money off of us.